EranMani/Unity-Level-Management/Assets/ReadMe.txt

 * UI
 	- Prevent UI from being interactable or be able to pass raycasts by creating a CANVAS GROUP component, attach it to the selected UI and remove checkbox under INTERACTABLE & BLOCK RAYCASTS.
 To make an UI clickable, use the CANVAS GROUP with the checkboxes selected
+	- Unity event system: responsible for processing and handling events in a Unity scene.
+A scene should only contain one EventSystem. the event system is needed in order for UI elements to listen for the user input
 * Transition
 	- Set-up a fader which will apply to UI elements
 	- Maskable Graphics: A base clas for both UI images and texts elements